tmetsasi/chat-service/README.md

-Simplified messaging service software which retrieves data from a server and displays it on a website.
+Simplified messaging service program which retrieves data from a server and displays it on a website.

 Available at: